parsiya/Hugo-Octopress/README.md

 The search engine can also be customized in the `config.toml` file as follows:

     [params]
-      # search enginer paramete in the navigation menu
+      # search engine parameter in the navigation menu
       search_engine_url = "https://www.google.com/search"

 ## <a name="sidebarlinks"></a>Sidebar